5 Statistics That Explain the Current Teen Mental Health Crisis

 Hopelessness is a normal emotion for children to feel occasionally, but when it’s persistent, it can signal a deeper struggle with depression.
 It can also be difficult to judge in children, as hopelessness can make a child act in ways that may appear to adults as mere laziness or troublemaking, according to the CDC.

-Lesbian, gay, bisexual, and queer-identifying students reported the highest levels of depression in any group, with about two in three feeling persistently sad or hopeless, according to the survey.
-The CDC did not ask about gender identity so it can’t be used to identify the mental health conditions of transgender students.
+Lesbian, gay, bisexual, and queer-identifying students reported the highest levels of depression in any group, with about 3 in 5 feeling persistently sad or hopeless, according to the survey.
+The CDC did not ask about gender identity, so it can’t be used to identify the mental health conditions of transgender students.
 Research indicates transgender youth face a higher risk of suicide and mental health crises than their peers.

+Depression in children has grown over the past few years, including the first year of the pandemic.
+Federal officials and experts point to several possible explanations for the worsening conditions.
 More kids today than ever have smartphones, and teens’ near-constant use of social media is broadly suspected to have some impact on their mental well-being.
-Psychologists have pointed out that the growth of early social media sites and the prevalence of smartphones tracks with the increase in mental illness over the last decade.
-Previous internal research from Facebook has found that Instagram was harmful to teens, making girls in particular feel worse about their body image—and sometimes leading to thoughts of suicide.
+Psychologists have pointed out that the growth of early social media sites and the prevalence of smartphones track with the increase in mental illness over the last decade.

 Other factors can influence a teen’s depression and anxiety, including the mental health of the adults they live with, poverty, discrimination, abuse, exposure to violence, trauma, drug use, and hereditary and biological conditions such as illness.

 Some combination of those challenges has manifested in higher rates of suicide for the youngest and most vulnerable Americans.
-In 2018, deaths by suicide in youth ages 10 to 24 increased by 57 percent from 2007, according to the National Center for Health Statistics.
+In 2018, deaths by suicide in youth ages 10 to 24 increased by 57 percent, according to the National Center for Health Statistics.

 Adolescent girls struggled particularly hard with suicide during the pandemic years.
 In 2021, emergency department visits for suicide attempts among teen girls increased by 51 percent, as opposed to 4 percent for boys, compared to the same period pre-pandemic in 2019, according to a CDC study.

 Other studies show the ability to access treatment is more difficult for LGBTQ+ teens.
-Sixty percent of LGBTQ+ youth ages 13 to 24 were unable to get mental health care treatment despite wanting it, according to a Trevor Project survey in 2021.
+Fifty percent of LGBTQ+ youth ages 13 to 24 were unable to get mental health care treatment despite wanting it, according to a Trevor Project survey in 2024.

 Schools can be an important avenue to deliver children nutritious meals, safe environments from potentially abusive home lives, and other services like tutoring.
-And while they could also bridge the gap in the treatment of mental health issues, many do not, according to data from the National Center for Education Statistics.
-In the 2019-2020 school year, just 42 percent of schools offered some kind of treatment for mental illness.
+And while they could also bridge the gap in the treatment of mental health issues, many do not, according to most recent data available from the National Center for Education Statistics (as of May 2025).
+In the 2021-22 school year, just 42 percent of schools offered some kind of treatment for mental illness.
 Those disparities have led to calls to expand the mental health workforce in schools, and there are signs of improvement.
 In the 2021-22 school year, school counselor-to-student ratios fell to their lowest levels in three decades.

-Editor’s note: If you or someone you know are experiencing a mental health crisis or thoughts of suicide, call the Suicide and Crisis Lifeline at 9-8-8 for professional help.
+Editor’s note: If you or someone you know is experiencing a mental health crisis or thoughts of suicide, call the Suicide and Crisis Lifeline at 9-8-8 for professional help.